- ABOUT ACA

 - CONTACT US

-As we age, time takes its toll on the bodily systems that keep us balanced and standing upright.
+As we age, our bodily systems that keep us balanced and standing upright require more awareness.
 For example, you may not see or hear as well, which can affect your coordination.
 Nerves that carry information from your brain to your muscles may fray and deteriorate, slowing your reaction time and making it more difficult to move away from oncoming pedestrians or adjust to icy patches on a sidewalk.
 Normal declines in muscle strength and joint flexibility can hinder your ability to stand, walk and rise from chairs.
+Do not let the fear of falling rule your life, however, as many falls and fall-related injuries are preventable.
+Through scientific studies, researchers have identified a number of modifiable risk factors that increase the likelihood of a fall, including medication side effects, loss of limb sensation, poor eyesight, tripping hazards within the home and lack of physical activity.
+The American Chiropractic Association (ACA) recommends the following fall prevention tips:

 At least one-third of all falls involve hazards within the home.
-Most commonly, people trip over objects on the floor.
-See the Home Safety Checklist and work with a family member or health care provider to evaluate your home for potential hazards and minimize your risk of injury.
+Most common is that people trip over objects on the floor.
+See the Home Safety Checklist (on the next page) and work with a family member or healthcare provider to evaluate your home for potential hazards and minimize your risk of injury.

 Reduced vision increases risk of falls.
 Age-related vision diseases, including cataracts and glaucoma, can alter your depth perception, visual acuity and susceptibility to glare.
 These limitations hinder your ability to move safely.
 It is important to have regular check-ups with your ophthalmologist.
 Also, regularly clean your glasses to improve visibility.